Glossary

 Primary functions are the lowest level building blocks in Ivy and are generally implemented as light wrapping around an existing function in the backend framework, which serves a near-identical purpose.

-Standalone functions are functions which do not reference any other primary, compositional or mixed functions whatsoever.
+Standalone functions are functions that do not reference any other primary, compositional, or mixed functions whatsoever.
 These are mainly convenience functions.

 These are standalone/convenience functions that are specific to a submodule.